SerayaEryn/revane/README.md

 #### Service, Repository, Controller, Component

-Used to declare class as components to be considered by the component scan.
+Used to declare classes as components to be considered by the component scan.

 ```js
 const { Service } = require('revane');
 class Example {}
 Service()(Example)
 ```

+**Note**: These are neighter typescript decorators or the proposed ecmascript decorators.
+They are just functions for now.

 ##### options